SaharshPandey/instant-gram/README.md

 # instant-gram
 Worked on a InstantGram Clone(Instagram like Android Application) which will have all the features like Follow,Messanging,Searching,etc
+* User can sent follow request to anyone, other user can accept or decline it.
+* User can like and comment on posts.
+* User is able to see posts of his following.

 Not able to carry this project anymore, but anybody who wanted to work on this project can do happily.
 I am attaching images with this, if you like then do try it....